 How Long Does it Take to Become a Pharmacy Technician?

-Program length varies by school and program of study.
-It can take anywhere from nine months to two years to complete the training to become a pharmacy technician, depending on your career path.
-Certificate programs can generally be completed in a year or less, while associate degree programs take closer to two years to complete.
+Program length varies by school and program of study..
+Certificate programs can generally be completed in a year or less.
 Pursuing on-the-job training or internships could also impact the amount of training it takes to become a pharmacy technician.

 What Classes Would You Take in a Pharm Tech Program?